 Data privacy laws have become more prominent in recent years.
 As the amount of personal information available online has grown substantially, there has been an enhanced focus on the processing of personal data, as well as the enforcement of such laws.

 Note that there is an 'employee records exemption' in the Privacy Act.
-Employee records (including terms and conditions of employment, training, disciplining and resignation, personal and emergency contact details, performance and conduct, taxation, banking and superannuation affairs, remuneration, leave, or trade union membership) are exempt if the data is managed by the employer.
-However, if this information is disclosed to and collected by a third party, the exemption does not apply to the processing of the information by the third party.
+Certain employee records (including: terms and conditions of employment; training, disciplining and resignation; personal and emergency contact details; performance and conduct; taxation, banking and superannuation affairs; remuneration; leave; or, trade union membership) are exempt if the data is managed by the employer.
+The employee exemption would not apply to any information outside of these categories.
+If the employee records are disclosed to and collected by a third party, the exemption would also not apply to the processing of the information by the third party.

 The Privacy (Tax File Number) Rule 2015 (TFN Rule), the Taxation Administration Act 1953 and the Income Tax Assessment Act 1936 governs the collection, storage, use, disclosure, security and disposal of an employee's tax file numbers.
 Note that the 'employee records exemption' does not apply to the TFN rule.